About the Landbank

-Amy Bancroft, Landbank Associate
+Luke Herrmann, Landbank Associate

 The Hamilton County Land Reutilization Corporation is governed by a nine-member Board of Directors.
 The Board is comprised of members designated by the Ohio Revised Code and experts and leaders in the fields of real estate, local government and economic development from Hamilton County.

 How we put properties back to productive use

 Our neighborhood programs help communities rebound from blight to brightSee our programs